-Wilson, the twenty-eighth president of the United States of America, holds the record for most rounds of Golf completed during a presidency.
-In six years, he played over 1200 rounds of Golf.
+Wilson, the twenty-eighth president of the United States of America, holds the record for most golf by a president.
+If you were to ask, “Which president has played the most golf?”
+Woodrow Wilson would be your answer.
+In six years, he played over 1200 rounds of golf.
 His golfing career was sadly cut short by a stroke.

-Wilson said that Golf was a way for him to escape the pressure and stress of the presidency.
-He played Golf even during uncertain and historical times in history.
-In fact, on the day he declared war with Germany, he fit in a round that morning with his wife.
-Interestingly the American people were much less critical of Wilson and his golf course adventures than they are of a modern-day president.
+Wilson said that golf was a way for him to escape the pressure and stress of the presidency.
+He played golf even during uncertain and historical times in history.
+In fact, on the day he declared war against Germany, he fit in a round that morning with his wife.
+Interestingly, the American people back then were much less critical of Wilson and his golf course adventures than a modern-day president.

 2. Dwight Eisenhower

-Dwight Eisenhower is one of these people in the history of the game that perhaps did more for Golf than he got out of it.
-He was inducted into the World Golf Hall of Fame for his contributions in growing the game of Golf.
-Eisenhower is the one responsible for a putting green being installed at the White House.
+Dwight Eisenhower is one of those people in the history of the game that perhaps did more for golf than he got out of it.
+He was inducted into the World Golf Hall of Fame for his contributions to growing the game of golf.
+Eisenhower is responsible for installing a putting green at the White House.

 Eisenhower made many trips to Augusta National.
 His earliest golfing days also coincided with Arnold Palmer’s prime years.
-The combination of the President and “Arnie” helped America fall in love with the game all over again.
+The combination of the president and “Arnie” helped America fall in love with the game.
 Golf shifted from being the rich man’s sport to every man’s sport.

-The Nation’s thirty-fifth president is known not for how many rounds he played but instead for his golf swing.
-John F Kennedy played Golf for Harvard, and despite struggling with a bad back, his swing was excellent.
+The nation’s thirty-fifth president is known for his golf swing, not for how many rounds he played.
+John F. Kennedy played golf for Harvard, and despite struggling with a bad back, his swing was excellent.

 In some old footage of his swing, you can see how he protects his back through impact, but the fundamentals are there.